Fuel Test Kit - Site Contents: E10 gas, disadvantages, benefits, precautions, history, renewable gasoline, marine, automobile...

 Beware of misleading product claims, it is scientifically impossible to "remove all water from fuel" with just a liquid additive.

 The brand of gasoline and type of engine should always be considered when choosing to use any gas additive product.
+Gasoline already contains many of the same ingredients used in many fuel additive/gas treatment products.

 Over the years we have received numerous reports from consumers who have experienced engine damage from contaminated (E10) gasoline.
 There are many varied reasons for actual cause of damage, including poor quality gasoline, improper E10 fuel management, misuse of gas additives. and more...

-Hint: You do NOT want to force excess water back into gas; You do NOT want to add ethanol alcohol to manage E10 side effects;
+Tip: You do NOT want to force excess water back into gas; You do NOT want to add ethanol alcohol to manage E10 side effects;

 Strong emulsifiers will not only force alcohol/water back into petroleum gas, they may also solidify engine lubricating oils and gasoline ingredients, causing clogging, gelling and gunk throughout the engine.